-Here we need to make a distincion between the current architecture, and the architecture which the N(ext)Runner introduces.
-In the current Avocado test runner, this process happens by means of the avocado.core.loader module.
+Here we need to make a distinction between the legacy architecture, and the nrunner architecture.
+In the legacy Avocado test runner, this process happens by means of the avocado.core.loader module.
 The very same mechanism, is used when listing tests.
 This produces an internal representation of the tests, which we simply call a "factory":

-Because the N(ext)Runner is living side by side with the current architecture, command line options have been introduced to distinguish between them: avocado list --resolver and avocado run --test-runner=nrunner.
+Because the nrunner is now the default implementation, to distinguish between implementations and select the legacy implementation you must use: avocado list --loader and avocado run-test-runner=runner.

-On the N(ext)Runner architecture, a different terminology and foundation is used.
-Each one of the test references given to list --resolver or run --test-runner=runner will be "resolved" into zero or more tests.
-Being more precise and verbose, resolver plugins will produce avocado.core.resolver.
-ReferenceResolution, which contain zero or more avocado.core.nrunner.Runnable, which are described in the following section.
+On the nrunner architecture, a different terminology and foundation is used.
+Each one of the test references given to list or run will be "resolved" into zero or more tests.
+Being more precise and verbose, resolver plugins will produce avocado.core.resolver.ReferenceResolution, which contain zero or more avocado.core.nrunner.Runnable, which are described in the following section.
 Overall, the process looks like: